The Mummy (franchise): The Mummy (2017)

 The screenwriter Roberto Orci hinted at the time that both The Mummy and Van Helsing reboots would have a shared universe.
-Universal set the film to release on April 22, 2016.
-Director Muschetti left the film due to creative differences.
-Universal tapped Alex Kurtzman and Chris Morgan in 2014 to develop all classic movie monsters which include Frankenstein, Dracula, The Wolf Man, Creature from the Black Lagoon, The Invisible Man, Bride of Frankenstein, and The Mummy.
+Director Muschetti later left the film due to creative differences.
+Universal tapped Alex Kurtzman and Chris Morgan in 2014 to develop all classic movie monsters which include Dracula, Frankenstein, The Wolf Man, Creature from the Black Lagoon, The Invisible Man, Bride of Frankenstein, and The Mummy.
 The first film they developed together was The Mummy, for which they had begun the meetings.
 Kurtzman was later set to direct the film.
-The film's release date was pushed back to March 27, 2017, when Universal announced the April 22 for its new film The Huntsman.
-The film's plot is set in Iraq and follows a Navy SEAL and his team that battle mummies led by Ashurbanipal.
+The first details of the film's plot featured a Navy SEAL and his team battling mummies in Iraq led by Ashurbanipal (which was later replaced with a female mummy villain Ahmanet).
+Kurtzman and Spaihts had two scripts that originally featured a male and a female mummy villain.

-Kurtzman and Spaihts had two scripts with a male and a female mummy villain.
-Tom Cruise was in talks to star in the film, while Sofia Boutella was in talks for the female Mummy role in the reboot.
-Both were ultimately confirmed to star in the reboot with a June 9, 2017, release date.
-Annabelle Wallis and Jake Johnson were in talks for a role of an archaeologist and a member of the military respectively.
+Tom Cruise was cast to star in the film, while Sofia Boutella was cast as the mummy Ahmanet in the reboot.
+Other cast members include Annabelle Wallis and Jake Johnson.
 The film began production on April 3, 2016 in Oxford, England.
+Originally scheduled for release date of April 22, 2016, the film was pushed back for 2017, first to March 27, and later to June 9 release date.

 The film became a critical and commercial failure, causing all the future planned films in the Dark Universe to be cancelled.

+New Line Cinema

+A new film adaptation of the Mummy was announced to be in development since 2024, when Irish filmmaker Lee Cronin signed in June to write and direct a horror film for New Line Cinema, in association with Atomic Monster and Blumhouse Productions under his production company Doppelgängers, with an April 17, 2026 release date.